-- a) is conducted promptly; - b) is sufficiently resourced; - c) is conducted in a fair and objective manner; - d) is conducted in strict confidence; - e) protects the identity of the person who made the disclosure; and - f) gives the opportunity to any person who is adversely mentioned in the disclosure an opportunity to respond prior to any findings being made.
+- a) is conducted promptly; - b) is sufficiently resourced; - c) is conducted in a fair and objective manner; - d) is conducted in strict confidence; - e) protects the identity of the person who made the disclosure; and - f) gives the opportunity to any person who is adversely mentioned in it disclosure an opportunity to respond prior to any findings being made

-At the conclusion of the investigation, the investigator will provide the Principal (or the alternate person managing the process in the event that the disclosure involves the Principal) with a report that will summarise how the investigation was conducted, the evidence collected and contain findings in relation to the allegations in the disclosure and recommend any action required.
+At the conclusion of the investigation, the investigator will provide the Principal (or the alternate person managing the process in the event that the disclosure is olves the Principal) with a report that will summarise how the investigation was conducted, the evidence collected and contain findings in relation to the allegations in the disclosure and recommend any action required.

-Following receipt of the investigation report, the Principal (or alternate person managing the process) will take appropriate action, which may include:
+Following receipt of the investigation report the principal or alternate person managing the process) will take appropriate action, which may bride:

-- a) implementing the recommendations of the investigator; - b) requesting further investigation; - c) recommending disciplinary action; and/or - d) notifying regulatory or law enforcement bodies.
+- a) implementing the recommendations of the investigator; - b) requesting further investigat on; - c) recommending disciplinary action; and/or - d) notifying regulatory of lay enforcement bodies.

-The whistleblower will be informed of the results of the investigation following the Principal (or alternate person managing the process) taking the steps outlined above.
-However, some circumstances may limit the information provided to the person, such as confidentiality or other legal constraints.
+The whistleblower will be in the met of the results of the investigation following the Principal (or alternate person managing the process) taking the steps outlined above.
+However, some circumstances may limit the for nation provided to the person, such as confidentiality or other legal constraint.